ADMSI14/interactive-restaurant-finder-app/REPORT.md

 - **Functionality**: Select multiple features (free parking, pets allowed, vegetarian options, gluten free options)
 - **Implementation**: Multiple checkboxes with AND logic - restaurants must have ALL selected features

+#### Distance Filter (Bonus Feature)
+- **Widget**: MapWidget with custom point selection, Slider for max distance, CheckBox for enable/disable
+- **Functionality**: Filter restaurants within a specified distance from two selected points on the map
+- **Implementation**:
+  - Users can click on the map to select two points (Point 1 and Point 2)
+  - A slider allows users to set the maximum distance in kilometers (1-20 km range)
+  - Distance calculations use the Haversine formula to compute real geodesic distances based on latitude/longitude coordinates
+  - Visual feedback includes:
+    - Numbered circles (blue for Point 1, green for Point 2) marking selected locations
+    - Semi-transparent circles showing the distance radius around each point
+    - Real-time filtering as points and distance are adjusted
+  - Uses OR logic: restaurants within the maximum distance of either point are included
+  - Filter can be enabled/disabled via checkbox, and selection points are hidden when disabled
+  - Performance optimized by applying distance filter last (after other filters) to minimize expensive calculations

+**Distance Calculation Details**:
+- **Algorithm**: Haversine formula for calculating great-circle distances between two points on Earth
+- **Formula**: `distance = 2 * R * atan2(√a, √(1-a))` where `a = sin²(Δlat/2) + cos(lat1) * cos(lat2) * sin²(Δlon/2)`
+- **Earth's Radius**: 6,371 km (standard value for distance calculations)
+- **Accuracy**: Provides accurate distance measurements for geographic coordinates
+- **Implementation**: Static method `calculateDistance()` in `RestaurantFinderModel` class

 ### 3. Restaurant Details Panel
 - Displays comprehensive information when a restaurant is clicked
 - Shows: name, type, cost, rating, parking availability, pets allowed status